libp2p/docs/content/concepts/circuit-relay.md

 {{% /notice %}}

 An important aspect of the relay protocol is that it is not "transparent".
 In other words, both the source and destination are aware that traffic is being relayed.
 This is useful, since the destination can see the relay address used to open the connection and can potentially use it to construct a path back to the source.
 It is also not anonymous - all participants are identified using their peer id, including the relay node.

+#### Protocol Versions

+Today there are two versions of the circuit relay protocol, [v1](https://github.com/libp2p/specs/blob/master/relay/circuit-v1.md) and [v2](https://github.com/libp2p/specs/blob/master/relay/circuit-v2.md).
+We recommend using the latter over the former.
+See the [circuit relay v2 specification](https://github.com/libp2p/specs/blob/master/relay/circuit-v2.md#introduction) for a detailed comparison of the two.
+If not explicitly noted, this document describes the circuit relay v2 protocol.

 #### Relay addresses